datacommonsorg/docsite/api/rest/v1/bulk_observations_point_linked.md

 ---
 layout: default
-title: Series of Observations (linked)
+title: Single Observation (linked)
-nav_order: 11
+nav_order: 9
 parent: REST (v1)
 grand_parent: API
 published: false
-permalink: /api/rest/v1/bulk/observations/series/linked
+permalink: /api/rest/v1/bulk/observations/point/linked
 ---

-# /v1/bulk/observations/series/linked
+# /v1/bulk/observations/point/linked

-Returns [observations](/glossary.html#observation) of multiple [variables](/glossary.html#variable) for entities linked to a parent entity by the same property.
+Retrieve single [observations](/glossary.html#observation) of multiple [variables](/glossary.html#variable) at a set date for entities linked to a parent entity by the same property.

 This is useful for retrieving observations for all places within a parent place.
-For example, this could be getting the population of women for all states in the United States.
+For example, this could be getting the population of women in 2018 for all states in the United States.

 <div markdown="span" class="alert alert-info" role="alert" style="color:black; font-size: 0.8em">
    <span class="material-icons md-16">info </span><b>Note:</b><br />